Gluten Free Pumpkin Bread

 For the bread:

-• 2 cups gluten-free all-purpose flour (use a 1-to-1 blend or add 1/4 teaspoon xanthan gum if you use all-purpose)
+• 2 cups gluten-free 1-to-1 flour (or add 1/4 teaspoon xanthan gum if you use an all-purpose blend that does not contain it)

 • 1/2 cup tapioca flour